zachomedia/katacoda-courses/kubernetes-fundamentals-1/module-4/step5.md

 1. `apiVersion: apps/v1`
 2. `kind: Deployment`
 3. `metadata`?
 We need to apply a `name` and `labels`, let's say `app=vue`
-4. `spec` is a complex component, where we need to configure our RS and Pod
+4. `spec` is a complex component, where we need to configure our ReplicaSet and Pod

 We should have something similar to this: